 We can then use known properties of the normal distribution in characterizing these sums (e.g., that 68.3% of values are expected to be within one standard deviation of the mean).
 Of course, for this to be true, N has to be "large enough"; but in practice the thousands-to-millions of histories we use in our Monte Carlo simulations are large enough.
-(And, if we have doubts, we can always apply known "normality tests" to the N estimates, although the mean is still likely to be normally distributed, even if the estimates are not.)
+(And, if we have doubts, we can always apply known "normality tests" to the N estimates.)